 I am not against questionnaires.
-I am against managers who rely on them as sole source of insights at the expenses of not looking at anybody at their eyes.
-Questionnaires taking over face to conversations is decaffeinated management.
+I am against managers who rely on them as a sole source of insight at the expense of not looking at anybody in the eyes.
+Questionnaires taking over face-to-face conversations is decaffeinated management.

-Managers who rely on the annual Employee Engagement Survey to know what is going on ( and of curse dully react with the tsunami of post-results workshops) are lazy managers.
+Managers who rely on the annual Employee Engagement Survey to know what is going on (and of course dully react with the tsunami of post-results workshops) are lazy managers.
 Bad managers.
 Punto.

 Depending on the goal, a questionnaire may be inevitable.
 But the discipline of questioning its value and looking for alternatives, is in short supply.

 Show me that you have good insights on those close to you and I will accept that you need to have a bigger picture of the whole, and then the famous questionnaire may be needed.
 The absence of your personal demonstration of MBWA, will make me suspect that the system (that includes you) is lazy.